mingruiliu1/homepage/README.md

 # *Mingrui Liu (Matthew)'s Resume*

 Hi, This is Mingrui Liu.
 I am now a senior student at Nanjing University of Posts and Telecommunications (NJUPT).
+I am going to study at UIUC ECE PhD program.

 EDUCATION
 ======